Search information pages

 Arthritis Research & Therapy is an international, peer-reviewed online journal, publishing original research, reviews, commentaries and reports.
 The major focus of the journal is on cellular and molecular mechanisms of arthritis, musculoskeletal conditions and systemic autoimmune rheumatic diseases and translation of this knowledge into advances in clinical care.
 Original basic, translational laboratory and clinical research is considered for publication along with results of therapeutic trials.

 All Research articles, Commentaries, Editorials, Letters, Meeting reports and Reviews articles published by Arthritis Research & Therapy are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.
-In addition, the journal also publishes reviews and other article types that are only available by subscription.

 Authors of Research articles, Commentaries, Editorials, Letters, Meeting reports and Reviews articles published in Arthritis Research & Therapy are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.